-First selection phase is based on the student’s application form - Application form must be submitted by October 12th 2018, 4pm.
+First selection phase is based on the student’s application form - Application form must be submitted by March 20 BEFORE 4 p.m.

-Second and final selection phase based on in-person or Skype interviews held between November 1st and 2nd.
+Second and final selection phase based on in-person or Skype interviews held between April 6 to 9.
 You will be contacted by email if you are selected for the interview process.

 Final acceptance into the course pending security clearance by the Ottawa Police Service (CPIC Check)